eprovst/wrap/parser/README.md

-# Wraparound Parser
+# Wrap Parser
 This parser transforms a Wrap or Fountain file into a syntax tree which we can use in the export modules.

-For more information see the [wiki](https://github.com/Wraparound/wrap/wiki) or if there is a bug you would like to report or an idea to suggest you can do that [here](https://github.com/Wraparound/wrap/issues).
+> **WARNING**
+> Ye who enter here.
+This parser was written at a time when the author was
+> fairly inexperienced with Go.
+As such it isn't the most readable, maintainable
+> nor elegant code.
+However it works and is fairly quick.
+A rewrite is something
+> on the todo list for the very far future.